What is a performance review and how do you prepare it?

 - Suitability for the job

-- Desires for advancement
+- Wishes for advancement

 Draw up a report of the performance review.
 At the end of the conversation, there will be an overall assessment, which may include a reward.
 If they perform well, you can give your employee a pay rise, for example.
 Ask your employee to sign the assessment form after the interview and then sign it yourself.
 Keep the signed appraisal form in your employee's personnel file.